-Alongside our partner Masdar, we are currently building the largest wind farm in Serbia.
+Alongside our partner Masdar, we have built the largest wind farm in Serbia.

 |Čibuk in brief|